UCL/research-computing-with-cpp/05OpenMP/sec01IntroductiontoOpenMP.md

     - This instruct the compiler in how to parallize the code
     - `#pragma`s are a instructions to the compiler
     - Not part of the language
-    - I.e. `#pragma once` alternative to include guards
+    - i.e. `#pragma once` alternative to include guards
     - Compiler will usually ignore pragmas that it doesn't understand
     - All OpenMP pragmas start with `#pragma omp`
 * OpenMP must typically be activated when compiling code

 ### OpenMP library